AI4Bharat/IndicTrans2/README.md

 ## Updates

 - 🚨 Sep 9, 2023 - Added HF compatible IndicTrans2 models.
 Please refer to the [README](https://github.com/AI4Bharat/IndicTrans2/tree/main/huggingface_inference) for detailed example usage.
+- 🚨 Dec 1, 2023 - Release of Indic-Indic model and corresponding distilled variants for each base model.
+Please refer to the [Download section](https://github.com/AI4Bharat/IndicTrans2#multilingual-translation-models) for the checkpoints.

 ## Tables of Contents